Randy Johnson: "Big Unit" nickname

+Photography career

+Since retiring from baseball, Johnson has pursued a career as a photographer.
+He had studied photojournalism at the University of Southern California.
+He has done photography work for NFL games, a tour of the rock band Rush, and has done wildlife photography.

 Acting career

 Johnson guest-starred in The Simpsons episode "Bart Has Two Mommies", which aired on March 19, 2006.
 Johnson appeared in the movie Little Big League, playing himself.

 Johnson appeared in a Just for Men commercial where he had a grey beard and his neighbors told him "Your beard is weird."
 Johnson also appeared in a Right Guard commercial where he fired dodgeballs at Kyle Brandt, who represented odor.
 Johnson also appeared in several commercials for Nike in 1998.
 The spots comedically portrayed him taking batting practice (swinging ineptly at balls from a pitching machine) in his hope that he would break Roger Maris's then-single-season record for home runs.
 He made a cameo appearance in a commercial for MLB 2K9 with teammate Tim Lincecum.
-Johnson made an appearance in a GEICO insurance commercial.
+Johnson appeared in a GEICOcommercial.
 In 2012, he appeared in a TV ad for Pepsi Max.
 In 2016, Johnson appeared in a TV ad for the Mini Clubman.

 In 2022, Johnson appeared with his former teammates Ken Griffey Jr. and Alex Rodriguez as well as Hall of Famer David Ortiz in a commercial for the streaming service DirecTV Stream parodying Ghostbusters, as the group (titled Goatbusters) battles a giant Mr. Redlegs destroying a baseball stadium.

 Johnson has been featured as a playable character in various Backyard Baseball games.

 Johnson appeared in the episode "Control" on Franklin & Bash as himself.